leongxingyu/tp/docs/DeveloperGuide.md

 Once all validation are completed, decreasing a product quantity is done by calling `ProductList#decreaseAmountCaller()`.

-The following sequence diagram shows how the OutflowCommand works.
+The following sequence diagram shows how the OutflowCommand works. <br><br>
 ![OutflowCommand Class](images/OutflowCommandSequence.png)

 ### Delete product feature